-APPENDIX B

-Trafficking in Persons
+APPENDIX B Trafficking in Persons

 The SLAA must comply with Federal law pertaining to trafficking in persons.
-Under 22 U.S.C. § 7104(g), any grant, contract, or cooperative agreement entered into by a Federal agency and a private entity shall include a condition that authorizes the Federal agency (IMLS) to terminate the grant, contract, or cooperative agreement, if the grantee, subgrantee, contractor, or subcontractor engages in trafficking in persons, procures a commercial sex act, or uses forced labor.
-2 C.F.R. part 175 requires IMLS to include the following award term in a grant to a State government if funding could be provided under the award to a private entity as a subrecipient:
+Under 22 U.S.C. §7104(g), any grant, contract, or cooperative agreement entered into by a Federal agency under which funds are to be provided to a private entity shall include a condition that authorizes the Federal agency (IMLS) to terminate the grant, contract, or cooperative agreement, or take other authorized actions, if the grantee or any subgrantee, or the contractor or any subcontractor, engages in, or uses labor recruiters, brokers, or other agents who engage in trafficking in persons, the procurement of a commercial sex act, the use of forced labor, or acts that directly support or advance trafficking in persons.
+2 C.F.R. part 175 requires IMLS to include the following award term, which is made a part of these General Terms and Conditions: